scuzzydude/asimov/asimov.md

 Nai emits a long sign of exasperation.
 "I don't think I can deal with it today, man.
 I can't keep going to all these rich scumbag's houses, the way they look at you, it's degrading, and disgusting."

-"Yeah, I know," I say, pulling out a twenty from my pocket, "I just got this from that scumbag on Carman Crest.
+"Yeah, I know," I say, pulling out a Jackson from my pocket, "I just got this from that scumbag on Carman Crest.
 Poor me, I feel so degraded."

 "That dude is the worst, man," Nai says, "He asked me to change his kitty litter last time I was up there."